-- Park the vehicle and turn the engine

-off

-- Open the hood and locate the power steering filter housing

-- 3. Open the housing by taking off the top of the housing

-- 4. Replace the filter

-- Replace the fluid

-- When adding new fluid, bleed the power steering system by turning on the engine and turning the steering wheel full right and then full left.
+- Park the vehicle and turn the engine off - Open the hood and locate the power steering filter housing - Wipe the outside of power steering reservoir and cap with a clean rag so no dirt will fall into the reservoir - 4.
+Open the housing by taking off the top of the housing - Replace the filter - 6.
+Replace the fluid - When adding new fluid, bleed the power steering system by turning on the engine and turning the steering wheel full right and then full left.
 Add fluid when necessary as air bleeds out of the system.